Orange County Heroin DUI Attorneys

-A criminal defense attorney could potentially reduce the drugged driving charges to a reckless driving charge in order to prevent the steep penalties of driving under the influence of heroin.
+A Orange County heroin DUI attorney could potentially reduce the drugged driving charges to a reckless driving charge in order to prevent the steep penalties of driving under the influence of heroin.

 For other forms of drugs or substances that are penalized under California Vehicle Code 23152, visit the United States Controlled Substances Act.

-If you are facing heroin charges in California and need a dui lawyer in orange county, the criminal defense attorneys at the Law Offices of Randy Collins can help you.
+If you are facing heroin charges in California and an OC heroin DUI attorney, the Law Offices of Randy Collins can help you.
 We will bring superior legal experience to aid you in this challenging time.
 Call us today at (844) 285-9559.

 Thousands of Cases Successfully Handled